modsim/ChromaHD-genmesh/README.md

 - [ ] Figure out how to calculate mesh volume for different components
 - [ ] Allow cylinder constrained creation again
 - [ ] Check gmsh/view/getListData
+- [ ] git state isn't perfect since it is dirty if default.in is changed before compile

 Known Issues
 - Netgen optimizer crashes sometimes.
 (After mesh size constraints were applied to surfaces)